KennyKvn001/CodeWars-theGym/7 kyu/README.md

 Example
 leastLarger( [4, 1, 3, 5, 6], 0 ) => 3
 leastLarger( [4, 1, 3, 5, 6], 4 ) => -1

+## Question11 : Numbers in strings

+In this Kata, you will be given a string that has lowercase letters and numbers.
+Your task is to compare the number groupings and return the largest number.
+Numbers will not have leading zeros.

+For example, solve("gh12cdy695m1") = 695, because this is the largest of all number groupings.